 “Self-stigma and fear of a negative community reaction can hinder efforts to address the HIV epidemic by continuing the wall of silence and shame surrounding the virus.”

-How bad is the HIV stigma in SA?
+How bad is the state of HIV stigma in South Africa?

 According to the recently released The People Living With HIV Stigma Index: South Africa 2014, “moderate levels of HIV-related external and internalised stigma and discrimination were found,” suggesting that headway has been made in recent years.
 ‘Moderate’ may not seem to be a concerning level when we see such a statistic in an article like this one.
 But think about that for a second.

 - Stigma and discrimination of people living with HIV in the health care sector.

 - People living with HIV experiencing exclusion from social activities.

 - People living with HIV experiencing being gossiped about, verbally assaulted and physically harassed.

 Of the total respondents in the study, 36% experience external stigma and 43% experience internalised stigma.